AhmadAlhussin2/jokesapp/README.md

 ## Supported platforms
-The application is fully build to run on android platform.
+The application is fully build to run on Android platform.
 However, it is possible to run **Funny Chucknorris** on web page, and the web page is fully responsive as it shown in the following video